AdobeDocs/platform-learn.en/help/platform/data-ingestion/data-monitoring.md

 ---
 title: Monitor data flow in Adobe Experience Platform
-description: Understand how to monitor and track data that gets ingested into Adobe Experience Platform using platform UI and API
+description: Learn how to monitor and track data that gets ingested into Adobe Experience Platform using Platform's UI and API
-feature: data ingestion
+feature: Data Ingestion
-topics:
+role: Data Engineer
 kt: 6547
-audience: marketer, engineer
-doc-type: video
-activity: understand

 thumbnail: 330549.jpg
 ---

 # Monitor data flow in Adobe Experience Platform

-Understand how to monitor and track data that gets ingested into Adobe Experience Platform using platform UI and API
+Learn how to monitor and track data that gets ingested into Adobe Experience Platform using Platform's UI and API

 >[!VIDEO](https://video.tv.adobe.com/v/330549?quality=12&learn=on)